Cuniculture: Color genes

 There are 11 color gene groups (or loci) in rabbits.
 They are A, B, C, D, E, En, Du, P, Si, V, and W. Each locus has dominant and recessive genes.
 In addition to the loci there are also modifiers, which modify a certain gene.
 These include the rufous modifiers, color intensifiers, and plus/minus (blanket/spot) modifiers.
 A rabbit's coat has either two pigments (pheomelanin for yellow, and eumelanin for dark brown) or no pigment (for an albino rabbit).

 Within each group, the genes are listed in order of dominance, with the most dominant gene first.
-In parenthesis after the description is at least one example of a color that displays this gene.
+In parentheses after the description is at least one example of a color that displays this gene.